-Be sure to check out James Garfield’s “Visiting the Presidents” Episode from Season 2,“James Garfield and Lawnfield”!
+Be sure to listen to James Garfield’s “Visiting the Presidents” Episode from Season 2,“James Garfield and Lawnfield”on his home!

 From My August 2016 Visit!